Location: Equatorial Guinea

 - Immediately report to a qualified medical professional if you experience fever, muscle soreness, weakness, abdominal pain, diarrhea, nausea, vomiting, or hemorrhaging.

-- Avoid contact with any individuals experiencing these symptoms.
+- Avoid contact with any individuals experiencing these symptoms or any people who have had contact with individuals displaying those symptoms.

 - Do not eat or handle bushmeat, especially monkeys and other primates.
 Avoid contact with animal cadavers for any reason.